zalyoung/gitlab-handbook/content/handbook/company/culture/all-remote/meetings.md

 >
 > There are benefits, but they aren't as big as people make them out to be.
 >
 > The biggest thing is [taking the initiative to interrupt each other](https://about.gitlab.com/blog/2019/08/05/tips-for-mastering-video-calls), as that's harder in a remote setting.
-At GitLab, we solve that by making sure that questions are in a Google Doc in advance so it's clear who has a question and who to hand the conversation off to. — *GitLab co-founder and CEO Sid Sijbrandij*
+At GitLab, we solve that by making sure that questions are in a Google Doc in advance so it's clear who has a question and who to hand the conversation off to. — *GitLab co-founder Sid Sijbrandij*

 ### Who should be invited to meetings?